LORDS-AND-LADIES

 NICOTINE

-A trace amount of Nicotine is also present.
-It is also found in members of the Nightshade Family (Solanaceae), and especially in the Genus Nicotinia (Tobacco).
+A trace amount of Nicotine is also present in the leaves, at a concentration of 0.7mg/kg, which is unlikely to cause problems.
+This is unusual, previously Nicotine was only known in plants belonging to the Nightshade Family (Solanaceae), and especially in the Genus Nicotinia (Tobacco).
 Nicotine is a very addictive alkaloid, probably as dependence-forming as some of the narcotics such as heroin and cocaine.
 In low doses of up to 1mg it acts as a stimulant in mammals.
-It is enantiomeric, existing in two stereo-isometric forms, one dextro-roatory, the other laevo-roatatory.
-Only The laevo-rotatory form is naturally produced; the dextro-rotatory form is only half as pharmacologically active as the laevo-rotatory form.
+It is enantiomeric, existing in two stereo-isometric forms, one dextro-rotatory, the other laevo-rotatory.
+Only The laevo-rotatory form is produced naturally.
+The dextro-rotatory form is only half as pharmacologically active as the laevo-rotatory form.

 Distribution